 Edgar Ramirez joined Chicago Commons in 2010 as Associate Executive Director.
 Edgar has experience as a community organizer in the Little Village neighborhood, working on issues such as youth and parent leadership development, green space improvement, and anti-violence campaigns.
 In 2008, Edgar became the Advocacy and Leadership Director at Erie Neighborhood House, where he was instrumental in organizing agency staff and participants on behalf of issues such as child care income eligibility, comprehensive immigration reform, and job development for youth.
 Edgar also served as an adjunct professor at Loyola University.
-He currently serves on Cook County President Toni Preckwinkle’s Latino Advisory Committee and several neighborhood planning groups.
+He currently serves on Cook County President Toni Preckwinkle’s Latino Advisory Committee, the Board of Directors at The Alliance for Strong Families and Communities, and is a member of the Illinois Racing Board.
 Edgar holds a master’s degree from the School of Social Service Administration from the University of Chicago and a bachelor’s degree from DePaul University.
-Edgar was also selected as a fellow for the 2016 Leadership Greater Chicago Class and recently became a member of Chicago’s Economic Club.
+Edgar was also selected as a fellow for the 2016 Leadership Greater Chicago Class and recently became a member of the Economic Club of Chicago.

 Chief Financial Officer